bendrucker/weak-bubble/readme.md

 Type: `string`

 A child property on the state.
 Your code should broadcast on your weakmapped event somewhere using this child state as the key.

+##### transform

+Type: `function`
+Arguments: `state, data`

+An optional function called with the state and event data.
+By default, the event data is forwarded up.
+By passing in a function, you can add or remove properties or return entirely different data.

 ## License